szermatt/visual-replace/docs/source/usage.rst

 * :kbd:`M-% q` toggles query mode one and off, that is, it toggles between calling :code:`replace-string` and :code:`query-replace`.
   You know this mode is on when a :code:`?` follows the arrow.
+See also :ref:`single` for an alternative way of replacing only some matches.

 * :kbd:`M-% SPC` switches between different scopes: full buffer, from point, in region.
 The scope is indicated in the prompt.